jabg97/store/README.md

 if you can't do any of these options, there is a javascript simulation into "app.blade.php" file, which send an ajax request every 60 seconds.

-*NOTE: you should consider, you should consider, this only will work, when you are in the website, it doesn't work like a background task*
+*NOTE: you should consider, this only will work, when you are in the website, it doesn't work like a background task*